Kayli/logspub/dev-security.md

     deprive users access to information or which unknowingly interferes with the user's computer security and privacy

+- worm
+  - is a stand-alone malware
+  - actively transmits itself over a network to infect other computers and can copy itself
+  - does not infect/damage files directly
+  - almost always cause at least some harm to the network, even if only by consuming bandwidth
+  - potentially marks attack surface of a target, likely a network

+- virus
+  - software usually hidden within another seemingly innocuous program
+  - can produce copies of itself and insert them into other programs or files
+  - usually performs a harmful action

 ## penetration testing [^2]